-CSF myelin basic protein is a test to measure the level of myelin basic protein (MBP) in the cerebrospinal fluid (CSF), the clear liquid that surrounds the brain and spinal cord.
+CSF myelin basic protein is a test to measure the level of myelin basic protein (MBP) in the cerebrospinal fluid (CSF).
+The CSF is the clear liquid that surrounds the brain and spinal cord.

 MBP is found in the material that covers many of your nerves.

 A sample of spinal fluid is needed.
-For information on how this is done, see: Lumbar puncture
+This is done using a lumbar puncture.

 This test is done to see if myelin is breaking down.
 Multiple sclerosis is the most common cause for this, but other causes may include: